stanleyhuangyc/Freematics/libraries/SIM800/README.md

         #define SIM800_RESET_PIN 7

-Change simser definition to the serial UART which SIM800 is attached to
+Change SIM_SERIAL definition to the serial UART which SIM800 is attached to

-        #define simser Serial1
+        #define SIM_SERIAL Serial1